yoratoni/Mdisk/README.md

 \p16\?
 No     Yes \p16\0
 - Press \p16\\b24\O to select.
 ```
-These kind of codes are removed when the texts are extracted, my code normally supports all Unicode characters
+These kind of codes are not removed when the texts are extracted, to allow re-building of the files.

+Notes:
-including Korean etc..
+- My code normally supports all Unicode characters including Korean etc..
+- I'm using `>>>` & `<<<` to identify each string group, so don't remove them.

 Bin Texture Files
 -----------------